New York Student Loans

 - Private student loans

 One important rule of thumb when it comes to borrowing is to first exhaust all federal and any low-interest loan resources before opting for private loan financing.
-The Harvard Extension School provides the following helpful tips:
+Some helpful tips:

 - Borrow only the amount you need.